-- 8.19 While the ability to study at a distance may provide a great deal of flexibility in terms of how students approach their studies, staff and students should be aware that studying at a distance to the University will likely provide additional challenges as well.
-This flexibility does not come without the same requirements for commitment to one's studies that are inherent in more traditional forms of study. - 8.20 Where students are registered on a research programme that is not specifically distance learning, tuition fees should remain the same across the programme.
+- 8.18 While the ability to study at a distance may provide a great deal of flexibility in terms of how students approach their studies, staff and students should be aware that studying at a distance to the University will likely provide additional challenges as well.
+This flexibility does not come without the same requirements for commitment to one's studies that are inherent in more traditional forms of study. - 8.19 Where students are registered on a research programme that is not specifically distance learning, tuition fees should remain the same across the programme.
 Differences between home / international fees as well as between full / part time fees will apply, where appropriate.
-Programmes designed to be distance learning programmes may set a non-standard fee taking into account the requirements of the programme and any additional factors related to its delivery or duration. - 8.21 Students studying at a distance who are registered on programmes not specifically designated as distance learning are subject to the same programme regulations, requirements, and deadlines as any other student on their programme.
-Where there is the potential for this to cause difficulty, students or supervisors should raise any issues at the earliest opportunity with relevant administration or support services. - 8.22 Students registered on programmes specifically identified or designed to be distance learning are subject to the regulations, requirements and deadlines specified for their programme and which supplement College and University Regulations and policies. - 8.23 Aspects of the student-supervisor relationship may prove more challenging where contact is rarely face to face.
+Programmes designed to be distance learning programmes may set a non-standard fee taking into account the requirements of the programme and any additional factors related to its delivery or duration. - 8.20 Students studying at a distance who are registered on programmes not specifically designated as distance learning are subject to the same programme regulations, requirements, and deadlines as any other student on their programme.
+Where there is the potential for this to cause difficulty, students or supervisors should raise any issues at the earliest opportunity with relevant administration or support services. - 8.21 Students registered on programmes specifically identified or designed to be distance learning are subject to the regulations, requirements and deadlines specified for their programme and which supplement College and University Regulations and policies. - 8.22 Aspects of the student-supervisor relationship may prove more challenging where contact is rarely face to face.
 Students should ensure that they discuss their expectations and agree methods and patterns of communication with their supervisor at the start of their programme.
 This is particularly important where students and supervisors are separated by time zones.
-Students are also advised to agree records of supervisory meetings and agree actions with their supervisors and to maintain these records throughout their programme. - 8.24 Students supported by a local supervisor who is not a University of Glasgow staff member should be clear about what role they will play in supporting their studies.
+Students are also advised to agree records of supervisory meetings and agree actions with their supervisors and to maintain these records throughout their programme. - 8.23 Students supported by a local supervisor who is not a University of Glasgow staff member, should be clear about what role they will play in supporting their studies.
 The primary supervisor will be the University of Glasgow supervisor in all cases except where there is a formal legal agreement between institutions where this is specified.
-Where students receive any advice about which they are unsure or which requires clarification of University processes or Regulations, students, they should clarify this with their primary supervisor or their Graduate School.

-- 8.25 Students travelling to the UK should ensure they are aware of current requirements for entry into the UK and leave sufficient time to complete any paperwork or processing.
+Where students receive any advice about which they are unsure or which requires clarification of University processes or Regulations, students, they should clarify this with their primary supervisor or their Graduate School. - 8.24 Students travelling to the UK should ensure they are aware of current requirements for entry into the UK and leave sufficient time to complete any paperwork or processing.
 The University will provide relevant supporting documentation on request but cannot guarantee the issuance of visas.
 Students may be granted an exemption for a required visit only in exceptional circumstances.
-The International Office provides detailed information about different types of visas, including Short Term Study Visas, on their web pages. - 8.26 Students studying at a distance will still have to meet any training requirements set for their programmes, including personal and professional development training.
+The International Office provides detailed information about different types of visas, including Short Term Study Visas, on their web pages.

+8.25 Students studying at a distance will still have to meet any training requirements set for their programmes, including personal and professional development training.
 Graduate Schools should be able to provide information about meeting these requirements and/or recommend how requirements might exceptionally be met in individual circumstances.
-Some University or College provision will be available online, but students should also be prepared to seek out their own opportunities for development, with the advice and support of their supervisors. - 8.27 Students studying at a distance will need to consider and to discuss with their supervisors any implications for their work under the trusted research agenda to ensure that their research or their collaborations do not constitute an export under export control legislation or other applicable legislation.
+Some University or College provision will be available online, but students should also be prepared to seek out their own opportunities for development, with the advice and support of their supervisors.